saboyle/qt-python-probability-space-visualisation/README.md

 ## Version 5 - message queue visualization

-    A separate simulator (see below) is used to generate update messages at a given frequency and behaviour.
+    A separate simulator is used to generate update messages at a given frequency and behaviour.
+These are posted to a message queue then picked up by a separate subscriber.